 Components of an Optimized Landing Page

-Landing pages are standalone web pages used to promote single offers and fulfill one conversion goal.
-The conversion goal of your landing page depends on the type of page you’re creating.
-For example, a lead generation page is created to collect leads whereas a webinar landing page is created to get registrants to sign up for the webinar.
+post-click landing pages are standalone web pages used to promote a single offer and fulfill one conversion goal.
+The conversion goal of your post-click landing page depends on the type of page you’re creating.
+For example, a lead generation page is created to collect leads whereas a webinar post-click landing page is created to get registrants to sign up for the webinar.

-All your landing pages should have a conversion ratio of 1:1, because landing pages have one conversion goal, they should only have one clickable element — the CTA button.
+All your post-click landing pages should have a conversion ratio of 1:1, because post-click landing pages have one conversion goal, they should only have one clickable element — the CTA button.

-Regardless of the conversion goal of your page, every landing page typically has the following elements:
+Regardless of the conversion goal of your page, every post-click landing page typically has the following elements: